Formula E calendar and TV guide - TheNewsTrace

 Date: Sunday 26th July 2020

-BBC will broadcast each race dwell totally free on BBC iPlayer, Purple Button and the BBC Sport web site.
+BBC will broadcast each race stay without spending a dime on BBC iPlayer, Pink Button and the BBC Sport web site.

-As well as, two races – in Marrakesh and Rome – shall be proven dwell on BBC terrestrial TV.
+As well as, two races – in Marrakesh and Rome – will probably be proven stay on BBC terrestrial TV.

 Eurosport will present protection of races on their channels and on-line participant.